 Like most people on this planet, I would love to sit around all day sipping margaritas on the beach while Tom Hardy rubs me down with baby oil.

 Unfortunately, money does not grow on trees.
-I have bills to pay, and things that I would like to do that require financial investment.
+I have bills to pay, and things that I would like to do that require a financial investment.

 That’s where Dropshipping with Aliexpress comes in.

 Like I mentioned in my previous post Stealth Camping 101, living in a car, van, or RV is much cheaper than owning a house, but it’s far from free.We still have things that we need to pay for every month like insurance, gas, and the occasional overnight adventure.

 My boyfriend is an actual upstanding member of society and works a full-time job 50+ hours a week.
 I, on the other hand, have been slacking.
 Hard.

 But before you get all huffy about my newfound life of leisure, let’s talk restaurant work for a second.
 It’s been my life for the past fifteen years.

 Think of the show Hell’s Kitchen.
 Gordon Ramsay is kind of a douche, right?
 Well, in professional kitchens, real-life chefs act like that ALL THE TIME.
 Sure, he’s being dramatic for TV, but his behavior has rubbed off on an entire generation of cooks.

 These guys think that because they can cook a chicken breast they now deserve to treat everyone else like garbage.

 Have you ever had a steak thrown at your head?
 I have, and I didn’t even cook the damn thing!
 I was plating up a dessert in the wrong place at the wrong time and got caught in the crossfire.

 In the immortal words of Roger Murtaugh, “I’m too old for this shit”